Jørgen Dobloug

 Jørgen Dobloug (23 April 1945 – 16 January 2018) was a Norwegian artist based in Düsseldorf and Oslo.

-He studied at the Staatliche Kunstakademie Düsseldorff (1971 – 78), Klasse Professor Joseph Beuys.
+He studied at the Allgemeine Gewerbeschule Basel, Switzerland (1969) in the class of Armin Hofmann and Staatliche Kunstakademie Düsseldorf, Germany (1971 – 84), in the classes of Professor Joseph Beuys, Daniel Hees and Franz Eggenschwiler.
 Dobloug is an important Norwegian artist, who left Norway and what be believed to be a rigid educational system for performing arts, to find his own way.
 Dobloug’s works have been shown in a large number of exhibitions, in Norway and abroad.

 His works are mainly acrylic paintings displaying either abstract motifs or heads/faces.
 They are humorous, partly with contradictory elements in respect of both motif, composition and colours.
 The works span from strict geometric paintings including grid-patterns, to playful paintings executed with a rough, almost expressive, brush.
 There is furthermore conceptual side to Dobloug’s project.

-Still, this is not the dominant feature of his works.
+His works are part of international art collections as Nasjonalmuseet, Museum Kunstpalast, Henie-Onstad Kunstsenter, Lillehammer Kunstmuseum, Svensk Konstfond, Tangen-Samlingen, Telenor Art Collection, Storebrand Art Collection, Christian Bjellands kunstsamling or the art collection of NSB.

 Dobloug was granted the Norwegian Government Grant for Artists from 1995.